VIDEO: Shoplifter Fills Up Backpack With Stolen Goods During Stroll Through San Francisco Walgreens

-SAN FRANCISCO (CBS SF) — As local and state officials crack down on retail crime, a shoplifter was videotaped during a casual stroll through a San Francisco Walgreens filling up a backpack with stolen goods as a security guard and employee try to urge the thief to leave the store.
+SAN FRANCISCO (CBS SF) — As local and state officials crack down on retail crime, a customer videotaped a shoplifter at a San Francisco Walgreens filling up a backpack with stolen goods as a security guard and employee urge the thief to leave the store.

+The woman who shot the cellphone video spoke to KPIX but didn’t want to show her face or use her name because she lives in the neighborhood and fears for her safety.READ MORE: Update: Former California Senator Barbara Boxer Assaulted, Robbed In Oakland's Jack London District

+On the video the security guard tells the man to leave has he continues to shove handfuls of makeup into the backpack.
+The woman continues recording as the man walks to another part of the store.
+He is clothed in black, and his leg sometimes looks twisted as he walks awkwardly.

 According to the California Retailer’s Association, Los Angeles, San Francisco and Sacramento rank among the top 10 cities in the country when it comes to organized retail crime.